chandralek/catalogue/README.md

 3. Install the dependencies of catalogue application.

-Run the next commands with following user
+Run the next commands with following settings.

 User - `catalogue`
 Directory - `/home/catalogue/catalogue`